 We prove that linear local projections and Vector Autoregressions (VARs) estimate the same impulse response functions.
 This nonparametric result only requires the lag structures in the two specifications to be unrestricted.
-We discuss several implications: (i) Local projections and VARs should not be thought of as conceptually separate procedures; instead, they belong to a spectrum of dimension reduction techniques that share the same estimand but have different finite-sample bias-variance properties. (ii) VAR-based structural inference can equivalently be performed using local projections, and vice versa. (iii) Valid structural inference with an external instrument (also known as a proxy variable) can be carried out by ordering the instrument first in a recursive VAR, even if the shock of interest is noninvertible. (iv) Local projections are not more "robust to non-linearities" than VARs.
+We discuss several implications: (i) Local projection and VAR estimators should not be thought of as conceptually separate procedures; instead, they belong to a spectrum of dimension reduction techniques that share the same estimand but have different finite-sample bias-variance properties. (ii) VAR-based structural estimation can equivalently be performed using local projections, and vice versa. (iii) Valid structural estimation with an external instrument (also known as a proxy variable) can be carried out by ordering the instrument first in a recursive VAR, even if the shock of interest is noninvertible. (iv) Local projections are not more "robust to non-linearities" than VARs.

 This dissertation consists of three independent chapters on econometric methods for macroeconomic analysis.
 In the first chapter, I propose to estimate structural impulse response functions from macroeconomic time series by doing Bayesian inference on the Structural Vector Moving Average representation of the data.
 This approach has two advantages over Structural Vector Autoregression analysis: It imposes prior information directly on the impulse responses in a flexible and transparent manner, and it can handle noninvertible impulse response functions.
 The second chapter, which is coauthored with B. J. Bates, J. H. Stock, and M. W. Watson, considers the estimation of dynamic factor models when there is temporal instability in the factor loadings.
 We show that the principal components estimator is robust to empirically large amounts of instability.
 The robustness carries over to regressions based on estimated factors, but not to estimation of the number of factors.
 In the third chapter, I develop shrinkage methods for smoothing an estimated impulse response function.
 I propose a data-dependent criterion for selecting the degree of smoothing to optimally trade off bias and variance, and I devise novel shrinkage confidence sets with valid frequentist coverage.